downsy's Kitchen

 -Full freezer and full refrigerator: we wonder how we lived before with combined units.
 It sounds insane, but for our vegetarian family with little children we are absolutely utilizing these separate units to their fullest.

--Polished nickel hardware: it’s beautiful.
-It’s just beautiful, and it takes a lot of work to get them looking icky / dirty; plus, I have to say they are a breeze to clean (when they do get icky)!
+a lot of work to get them looking icky / dirty; plus, I have to say they are a breeze to clean (when they do get icky)!

 -Integrated Dishdrain: we had it carved into the marble on the right side of our sink (our dishrack sits atop it), and we LOVE not having a puddling countertop.
 We love not having a wet dishtowel or a rubber mat.